 Bourdain and his Booze

-It’s hard to talk about the entertainment industry, creatives, and Anthony Bourdain specifically without mentioning addiction & recovery.
+It’s hard to talk about the entertainment industry, creatives, and Anthony Bourdain specifically without mentioning addiction and recovery.
 Of course, many will say that he entered treatment facilities and kicked most detrimental hard drugs.
-And some might even say that there aren’t significant reports about Bourdain being drunk throughout shoots, being insubordinate, or being incorrigible or difficult to work with because of his addictive habits.
+Some might even say that there aren’t significant reports about Bourdain being drunk throughout shoots, being insubordinate, or being incorrigible or difficult to work with because of his addictive habits.
 So, can’t a man drink?

 For me, the true answer to long-term addiction recovery is self-discovery.
 I don’t really believe that the problem is the drink or the drug or the behavior.
 I have known plenty of people who had become sober only to delve into a depression, mismanage their relationships, or even commit suicide… So, it must be more complicated than sobriety.

 In Bourdain’s case, it seemed to be a combination of at least two things.
 He certainly drank a lot.
-What’s more, is that he seemed fixated on finding solutions to worldly social, religious, and political issues – all of which can be categorized as being existential.
+What’s more, is that he seemed fixated on finding solutions to worldly social, religious, and political issues.
+All of which can be categorized as being existential.

 These quests for meaning in and throughout the world are likely insights into searches for meanings that Bourdain was trying to figure out within himself.

 I wonder what would have happened if Bourdain was given the opportunity to engage in a sustained, psychodynamic therapeutic process.
 Would someone like me have been able to point out to him that it feels like he’s chasing an internal ghost from city to city and country to country?
-I’m not sure, but I wish I could have told him that his ghost was not in London, Laos, or even right here in Los Angeles.
+I’m not sure.
+I wish I could have told him that his ghost was not in London, Laos, or even right here in Los Angeles.
 I wish I could help everyone see the symbolic representations of their inner world that are too close for themselves to see.